Domestic Health Insurance With Aetna

 Students must complete an electronic enrollment or waiver request at www.aetnastudenthealth.com/en/school/686154/index.html.
 Log in by entering student's full ID# (example: M00123456 -be sure to use capital M and 0 (zeros) not the letter O) and date of birth.

-For new and continuing students, the Enrollment Period/Waiver for Fall begins on August 1st and ends on August 28th, and for Spring admits begins on November 24, 2021 and ends on January 14, 2022.
+For new and continuing students, the Enrollment Period/Waiver for Fall begins mid-July and ends 1st week of Fall semester, and for Spring admits begins December 1st and ends 1st week of Spring semester.

 Aetna will not accept any waivers after aforementioned period.